Lyne6666/AICryptoLabSystemsPro/README.md

 ## Description

-Initial project setup
+A library for cryptographic multi-party computation (MPC) protocols, optimized for performance using SIMD instructions and offering a Rust-based DSL for defining custom secure computations.

 ## Features

-- Integrate a federated learning framework using differential privacy to train models across decentralized datasets.
+- Integrate TensorFlow Extended (TFX) for automated machine learning pipeline orchestration.
-- Implement a RESTful API endpoint for submitting cryptocurrency trading strategies encoded in Python.
+- Implement differential privacy techniques using Google's Private SQL for sensitive data analysis.
-- Utilize a directed acyclic graph (DAG) database to manage and track complex dependencies between AI model versions and training data.
+- Utilize Kubernetes for container orchestration and scalable deployment of AI models.
-- Employ a hardware security module (HSM) to securely store and manage cryptographic keys used for signing transactions.
+- Provide a RESTful API with JWT authentication for secure access to AI model predictions.
-- Leverage Kubernetes for container orchestration, enabling automated scaling and deployment of AI model inference services.
+- Implement federated learning using PySyft to train models on decentralized datasets.
-- Incorporate a time series database, such as InfluxDB, to efficiently store and analyze high-frequency market data.
+- Incorporate anomaly detection algorithms based on autoencoders for identifying unusual patterns in cryptocurrency trading data.
-- Develop a custom reinforcement learning environment using the OpenAI Gym toolkit, specifically tailored for cryptocurrency trading simulations.
+- Enable real-time data streaming from cryptocurrency exchanges using Apache Kafka for low-latency model inference.
-- Implement a robust anomaly detection system using isolation forests to identify and flag suspicious trading patterns.
+- Develop a custom CUDA kernel for optimized matrix multiplication during neural network training on NVIDIA GPUs.
 ## Installation

 ```bash